-As an orchestral musician Lymi has toured around Europe and recorded as a section leader of the famous Helsinki Strings Orchestra as well as performing as concert master at the Sibelius Academy Symphony Orchestra.
-With her recently founded Arcus Quartet Lymi has already debuted at the famous Wigmore Hall in London to add to her numerous concerts given as a chamber musician.
-Lymi has attended in several master classes given by Sergey Malov, Esther Hoppe and Pekka Kuusisto to name but a few.
-Gezá Szilvay, Lauri Untamala, Eriika Levander and Marko Ylönen have been a extremely influential in Lymi's career.
+Lymi plays the first violin in the Arcus Quartet with whom she has already debuted at the famous Wigmore Hall in London to add to the numerous concerts the quartet has given during the past two years around the UK.
+Lymi has attended in several masterclasses given by Sergey Malov, Esther Hoppe and Pekka Kuusisto to name but a few.
+Gezá Szilvay, Lauri Untamala, Eriika Levander and Marko Ylönen have been extremely influential in Lymi's career.